Landau–Zener formula: Landau–Zener transitions in infinite linear chains.

-This class is unique in that they are defined under a unique formalism in which each model can be assumed to possess infinitely many interacting states.
+This class is unique in that its models are defined under a unique formalism in which they can be assumed to possess infinitely many interacting states.
 Although many of the models (such as the Tavis–Cummings model) in this category can be described in the natural fashion (i.e. as a limit model given by a converging sequence of certain finite size models) these do not exhaust this model class thereby suggesting the peculiar fact that there exist models whose dynamics are impossible to approximate with a sequence of models showing increasingly many interacting states.

-For an example of the latter, the author in shows the existence of solvable infinite chains who exhibit nonzero couplings between pairs of states which are not minimally adjacent to one another.
+For an example of the latter, the author in shows the existence of solvable infinite chains that exhibit nonzero couplings between pairs of states which are not minimally adjacent to one another.